 The KCMO Health Department does not test for COVID-19.
 If you have a cough and fever, call your health care provider before going in for a COVID-19 test.

-The Health Department is making several changes to the way it provides services during the COVID-19 stay-at-home order that began March 24 and ends on April 24.
+The Health Department is making several changes to the way it provides services during the COVID-19 stay-at-home order.

 During this time, the Health Department building is closed to walk-in services.
 Food handlers, food managers and pool operator classes are canceled.
 Food handler cards are not being processed at this time.